 Note: To be able to use this function, you need a power supply that provide enough power for this feature.
-(Power supply with 750ma 5V Stand-by)
+(Power supply with 750mA 5V Stand-by)

-2.19 Modem Wake Up Connector: JMDM1
+2.20 Modem Wake Up Connector: JMDM1

 The JMDM1 connector is for used with Modem add-on card that supports the Modem Wake Up function.
+To use this function, you need to set the "Power On by Ring" to enable at the BIOS Power Management Setup.